Workflow Management¶

 - In the "Assertions" section, click Add Assertion.

-- Choose a target — either a signal from the validator or a custom data path (see Signals and Data Targeting above).
+- Choose a target — either a signal from the validator or a custom data path (see Signals, Step Inputs, and Step Outputs above).

 - Define: